markpock/div-by-zero-checker/README.md

 # This repository

-This repository contains a template for an abstract interpretation implementation assignment.
-You can find the full instructions for the assignment in `INSTRUCTIONS.md` in this directory, or on your course webpage.
+This repository contains an implementation of a simple divide by zero abstract interpretation template for an assignment.

-The remainder of this README is the user-facing documentation for the analysis you will build.
+The remainder of this README is the user-facing documentation for the analysis built.

-You should remove, from your version, everything above and including this line.

 # The Divide By Zero Checker